NielsKloosAvans/Rooky/README.md

 Good next steps:

-1. Add legal move filtering so moves that leave your own king in check are removed.
+1. Update castling rights when a king or rook moves or an original rook is captured.
-2. Add checkmate and stalemate detection.
+2. Generate and execute legal castling moves.
-3. Add special pawn rules: promotion and en passant.
+3. Add en passant state, move generation, and execution.
-4. Add castling.
-5. Parse full FEN fields: castling rights, en passant square, halfmove clock, and fullmove number.
+4. Parse the remaining FEN fields: en passant square, halfmove clock, and fullmove number.
-6. Add a simple position evaluation.
+5. Add a simple position evaluation.
-7. Add search with minimax and alpha-beta pruning.
+6. Add search with minimax and alpha-beta pruning.
-8. Connect the engine to a UCI loop so it can run in chess GUIs.
+7. Connect the engine to a UCI loop so it can run in chess GUIs.

 ## Development Style